Need help studying in high school? Need guidance for college? Enroll in our college planning boot camp.

 - Finishing school with a strong transcript will also give you a leg up in scholarship applications, which use academic merit as a qualification.

-Whether you’re suffering from fatigue, seniorities, or general laziness, we got your back.
+Whether you’re suffering from fatigue, senioritis, or general laziness, we got your back.

-If you’re ready to ace your final exams, keep reading to find out how you can proactively and effectively study for your final exams.
+If you’re ready to ace your final exams, keep reading to find out how you can proactively and effectively study for these tests.